shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 # Welcome to "DIY Call Recognizer"

-> **DIY Call Recognizer** is a utility within **Analysis Programs**, a command line program that analyses long-duration audio-recordings of the enviornment. `AnalysisPrograms.exe` (abbreviated from here to `APexe`) contains many sub-programs or functions, one of which is the ability to write your own call recognizers.
+> **DIY Call Recognizer** is a utility within **Analysis Programs**, a command line program that analyses long-duration audio-recordings of the environment. `AnalysisPrograms.exe` (abbreviated from here to `APexe`) can execute several different utlities or functions, one of which is the ability to write your own call recognizer.
 This manual describes how to write a **DIY call recognizer**.
-Refer to other manuals for other functionality [here](https://github.com/QutEcoacoustics/audio-analysis/blob/master/README.md).
+Refer to other manuals [here](https://github.com/QutEcoacoustics/audio-analysis/blob/master/README.md) for other utilities.

 ## Contents ##
 1. Why bother with a DIY call recognizer?